TobiaszCudnik/asyncmachine/Readme.md

 Additionally, all states emit `enter` or `exit` event at once when you bind to them, depending if it's set or not.

+## Change log

+2.0:
+- rewritten to CompiledCoffee
+- dropped inheritance in flavor of composition
+- dropped state name prefixes
+- added a clock for states
+- added prototype children support
+- updated to lucidjs 2.0
+- updated to rsvp 3.0
+- experimental Closure Compiler dist version (with warnings)

 ## Asynchronous solutions